 Richmond river front is an architectural jewel that deserves some attention.
 Gaze back at it from Richmond Bridge and admire the elegant Georgian facades and grassy slopes.

 In fact, it's all artifice.
 Look closely and you'll see that some of these apparently 18th century buildings lack chimneys, a telltale sign that they're modern pastiche.
-The range was built in the mid-1980s to the plans of Quinlan Terry.
+The range was built in the mid-1980s to the plans of Quinlan Terry, Prince Charle's favourite architect.
+A subtle nod to the Prince of Wales is built into one of the inner courtyard windows — can you see it?

 Having crossed Richmond Bridge, follow the curve of the Thames around to the south-west.
 This stretch affords memorable views of the slopes of Richmond and Petersham back across the river.
 After 20 minutes or so, a view opens up on our own side of the river, north towards the starkly isolated Marble Hill House.